Konstantin Kosachev

-Konstantin Iosifovich Kosachev (Константин Иосифович Косачев; born 17 September 1962) is a Soviet and Russian politician and former diplomat.
+Konstantin Iosifovich Kosachev (Константин Иосифович Косачев; born 17 September 1962) is a Russian politician and former diplomat.
 He is a senator at the Federation Council (Russian parliament's upper house) and chairs its Foreign Affairs Committee.
 He has been on the US sanctions list since 2018.

 After graduating from the Moscow State Institute of International Relations, Kosachev was a diplomat at the Russian Embassy in Sweden.
 He was elected to the State Duma in 1999.
 He was appointed head of Rossotrudnichestvo in 2012.
 In December 2014, he became a member of the Federation Council.

 Early life and education

 Konstantin Kosachev was born in the Pushkin district of Moscow Oblast on 17 September 1962 to Nina G. and Joseph Artemyevitch Kosachev, a diplomat who worked in the Ministry of Foreign Affairs of the USSR.
 He lived in Sweden eight years and attended school there.
 He later studied in Moscow, graduating in 1979.

 In 1984, Kosachev graduated from the Moscow State Institute of International Relations.
 He is fluent in Swedish and English.
 As a translator, Kosachev worked in various diplomatic posts in the central and foreign offices of the Ministry of Foreign Affairs of the USSR and Russia.
 In 1991 he graduated from training at the Diplomatic Academy of the Ministry of Foreign Affairs.